How to Set Up MariaDB in Kubernetes using Helm and Kustomize

 You should see a running pod, service, and associated deployment.

-Deploy MariaDB Using Helm + Helmfile (Optional)
+Deploy MariaDB using Helm + Helmfile (optional)

-I have a public helm charts for common things here that we can also use.
+If you prefer Helm releases managed as code, you can use Helmfile.
+I have a public Helm charts repo for common things here that we can use.

 1